ashutosh2211/web-crawler/README.md

 mandatory arguments:
    --seeds SEEDS
-                        The initial url sset from which crawling will begin.
+                        The initial url set from which crawling will begin.
 In case of multiple seed urls the urls should be sparated by "|", e.g. "https://monzo.com|https://wikipedia.org"

 optional arguments: